 Are you feeling anxious about your next trip?
 Travel anxiety is a common issue that makes many people feel stressed before and during their travels.
 In this article, we will explain what travel anxiety is, identify its common triggers, and provide practical tips to manage it such as speaking to a therapist.
 By the end, you’ll have the tools to turn your travel experience from stressful to enjoyable.

 Travel anxiety is a specific type of distress that people experience either in anticipation of a trip or during the journey itself.
-While it’s normal to feel a bit uneasy when stepping out of your comfort zone, those who experience travel anxiety can transform excitement into dread.
+While it’s normal to feel a bit uneasy when stepping out of your comfort zone, travel anxiety can transform your excitement into dread.
 This anxiety can stem from past experiences or ingrained cognitive patterns that convince us the world outside is full of dangers.

 For some, the mere thought of traveling abroad or even a domestic trip can lead to overwhelming feelings of discomfort and panic.
 Those with social anxiety disorder and anxiety disorders may find new locations particularly stressful due to struggles with language barriers and other challenges.